Gordonjo/versa/README.rst

 ==========================================================================================

-This repository implements the models and algorithms necessary to reproduce the experiments carried out in the paper `Decision-Theoretic Meta-Learning: Versatile and Flexible Amortization of Few-Shot Learning, Gordon and Bronskill et al. <https://arxiv.org/abs/1805.09921>`_.
-It includes code for running few-shot classification experiments with Omniglot and miniImageNet, as well as for reproducing the ShapeNet view reconstruction experiments.
+This repository implements the models and algorithms necessary to reproduce the experiments carried out in the paper `Meta-Learning Probabilistic Inference For Prediction, Gordon and Bronskill et al. <https://arxiv.org/abs/1805.09921>`_ It includes code for running few-shot classification experiments with Omniglot and miniImageNet, as well as for reproducing the ShapeNet view reconstruction experiments.